Federal Pell Grant (PELL)

 Federal Loan (Subsidized)

-The Federal Subsidized Loan is awarded on the basis of financial need, which is determined by the information you submitted on the Free Application for Federal Student Aid (FAFSA).
-The federal government pays the interest on this loan until you begin repayment.
-The student begins repayment on this loan six months after leaving school.
+The Federal Subsidized Loan is offered on the basis of financial need, which is determined by the information submitted on the Free Application for Federal Student Aid (FAFSA).
+The federal government pays the interest on this loan until repayment begins.
+The student begins repayment on this loan six months after leaving school or dropping below 1/2 time enrollment.

 Federal Loan (Unsubsidized)

-Students may be awarded the Federal Unsubsidized loan.
+Students may be offered the Federal Unsubsidized loan.
 This loan is not need-based, has a a variable interest rate, and may be used to replace the expected family contribution.
-Students are responsible for the interest on the loan from the time of disbursement with repayment beginning six months after leaving school.
+Students are responsible for the interest on the loan from the time of disbursement with repayment beginning six months after leaving school or dropping below 1/2 time enrollment.

 Federal Student Loan Repayment